 The recreational track will consist of 9 levels.
 As we have stated, these levels will be based more on level rather than age.
-Recreational classes will meet 1-2 times a week and is intended for dancers who like to dance, but who don’t necessarily have a desire for a career in dance (or are too young to really know).
+Recreational classes will meet 1-2 times a week and is for dancers who like to dance, but who don’t necessarily have a desire for a career in dance (or are too young to really know).
 Dancers will receive good training and be held up to a certain standard, but in a more “laid-back” setting.
-We know not everyone wants to be professional dancers or dance in college, but that doesn’t mean we can’t inspire them to find a love of art, stay active, express themselves, and be surrounded by friends that will last a lifetime.
+We know not everyone wants to be professional dancers or dance in college, but that doesn’t mean we can’t inspire them to find a love of art, stay active, express themselves, and be surrounded by friends.

 -Ballet is required for everything except Hip-Hop

 -Still have the option to add classes such as Tap, Jazz, Contemporary/Lyrical, Pointe, and Hip-Hop